Bira 5-Step Guide to Covid-Secure Reopening

 Important: This guide is meant as purely this, a guide and is correct at time of publication.
 As such, whilst we aim to keep all our guidance up to date, we recommend you visit the actual Government guidance from time to time.

-Important: Even if you have been able to remain open until now, you should still act on this guide to ensure you are Covid–Secure.
+Important: Even if you have been open for some time now, if you haven’t already you should still act on this guide to ensure you are Covid–Secure.

-Finally, please be aware that each of the devolved governments (Wales, Scotland and Northern Ireland) have their own version of guidance in varying degrees of progress.
-Where possible, this guide will signpost any differences, but please make sure you read fully the guidance relative to your business location, particularly if you have customers and employees crossing borders between the nations.
+Finally, please be aware that each of the devolved governments (Wales, Scotland and Northern Ireland) have their own version of guidance.
+Where possible, this guide will signpost any differences, but please make sure you fully read the guidance relative to your business location, particularly if you have customers and employees crossing borders between the nations.

 What does Covid–Secure mean?